 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the XP130 provides a faster frame rate than the 1300D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 1300D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the XP130 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Canon 1300D and Fujifilm XP130 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon 1300D, the Fujifilm XP130, and comparable cameras.

 - More detail: Offers more megapixels (17.9 vs 15.9MP) with a 8% higher linear resolution.